magento/devdocs/src/guides/v2.4/performance-best-practices/performance-pack.md

 Payment methods  | Check/Money Order<br>Cash on Delivery<br>Braintree<br>PayPal PayFlow Pro
 Shipping methods | All shipping methods are supported.

-The following features are **not** supported by AsyncOrder, but continues to work synchronously:
+The following features are **not** supported by AsyncOrder, but continue to work synchronously:

 -  Payment Methods not included in the supported feature list
 -  Multi Address Checkout